 What are my options as a teacher?

-This degree suits in particular, students who wish to teach in who wish to teach through the medium of Irish in All-Irish and Gaeltacht school but graduates of the degree will also be entitled to apply for teaching positions in English medium schools.
-Graduates may also choose to work in the Irish language media industry as well.
+This degree suits in particular, students who wish to teach in who wish to teach in Gaeltacht schools or in Irish-medium schools outside of the Gaeltacht but graduates of the degree will also be entitled to apply for teaching positions in English medium schools.
+Graduates may also choose to work in the Irish-language media industry as well.

 “I always had an interest in the Irish language and as a teacher I would like to teach through the medium of Irish.
 I love that the entire course is through Irish.
 It’s amazing that we will spend ten weeks of School Placement in the Gaeltacht in our fourth year and that the Institute will pay for that.”